 The University of Hawai'i Maui College (UHMC) is firmly committed to providing a safe and secure campus environment.
 Policies and procedures are designed to provide precautionary measures to protect people and property.
 However, each member of the UHMC community should use good judgment and take appropriate precautions to reduce the possibility of becoming the victim of a crime on campus.
-The following report is provided in an effort to notify the community about certain crimes that have been committed on the Maui College Campus, as well as to promote awareness of current programs available for your safety and well-being.
+The following report is provided in an effort to notify the community about certain crimes that have been committed on the Maui College campus, as well as to promote awareness of current programs available for your safety and well-being.

 The UHMC campus consists of 40 academic, administrative and recreational buildings situated throughout 78 acres.
-In addition, the Maui College campus directly supports Outreach Educational Centers at Molokai, Lana'i, and Hana.
+In addition, the Maui College campus directly supports Outreach Educational Centers at Moloka'i, Lana'i, and Hana.
 UHMC's Lahaina Education Center officially closed on February 2, 2022 and presently, the College does not intend to reopen this location.
-Due to renovations, the Hana Education Center has been temporarily relocated to the Hana High and Elementary School.
+The Hana Education Center is closed as of the Fall 2023 semester.
 The campus population consists of approximately 4,400 day and night students, and approximately 255 faculty and staff.